articleIcon-icon

 A PEO can compliantly navigate complex Illinois regulations on behalf of your organization to manage your workers’ compensation insurance, wages, overtime payments, and more.
 Visit the Illinois Department of Labor website for further guidance on Illinois’ wage, overtime, and insurance requirements.

-The following steps will help you select the PEO that best aligns with your business’s current and future requirements.
+The following steps will help you select the PEO that best aligns with your business’s current and future requirements when operating in Illinois.

 1. Define your business needs and goals